Development of the submodelling workflow

 E) Jointed Material

 The jointed material model is used to capture the effect of fractured rock on the stress state depending on the orientation and frictional properties of the fractures.
 In a test case the minimum horizontal stress is increased by 8 % and the maximum horizontal stress is decreased by 3 % relative to the case without fractures.
-In a trial and error approach it was inferred that this corresponds to a reduction of Young‘s modulus by 10 % relative to the intact rock without fractures.
+In a trial-and-error approach it was inferred that this corresponds to a reduction of Young‘s modulus by 10 % relative to the intact rock without fractures.